TimvanScherpenzeel/profiling-research/README.md

 - Never disable mipmaps if the texture can be seen in a smaller scale to avoid slowdowns due to texture cache misses.
 - Make use of GPU compressed textures and lower bitrate texture formats in order to reduce the in-memory GPU footprint.

-Often the shadow map rendering is bound by the vertex shader, except if you have very large areas of shadow casting masked or translucent materials.
-Possible causes could be dense meshes, a lack of LOD, usage of tessellation or complex world position offsets.
+Often the shadow map rendering is bound by the vertex shader, except if you have very large areas affected by shadows or use translucent materials.
 Shadow map rendering cost scales with the number of dynamic lights in the scene, number of shadow casting objects in the light frustum and the number of cascades.
-This is a very common bottleneck and only larger content changes can reduce the cost.
+This is a very common bottleneck.

 Highly tessellated meshes, where the wireframe appears as a solid color, can suffer from poor quad utilization.
 This is because GPUs process triangles in 2x2 pixel blocks and reject pixels outside of the triangle a bit later.
 This is needed for mip-map computations.
 For larger triangles, this is not a problem, but if triangles are small or very lengthy the performance can suffer as many pixels are processed but few actually contribute to the image.